 - That breach caused injury to the victim; and

 - The victim suffered damages as a result.

-If you or a loved one has suffered injuries or died as a result of a bus accident, we can evaluate and pursue your claim.
+If you or a loved one has suffered injuries or died because of a bus accident, we can evaluate and pursue your claim.
 Contacting an experienced personal injury attorney is an important step in preserving your rights and assisting you in receiving the compensation you deserve, such as damages for past and future medical expenses, lost income, pain and suffering, and loss of future earnings.
-If you have been in a bus accident and suffered an injury, contact the Queens City bus accident lawyers at The Cassisi Law Firm at (718) 441-5050,, or use our online form to set up a free consultation.
-Our knowledgeable attorneys can help you deal with the emotional and financial stress following a bus crash, serving clients throughout the New York City metro area.